hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 ## Block Partitioning

-We now understand that a warp consists of 32 threads, but how are these threads selected?
+We now know that a warp consists of 32 threads, but how are these threads selected?
 Generally, they are determined by the thread index, with each warp comprising 32 threads with consecutive `threadIdx` values.
 However, certain complexities arise depending on the dimensions of the thread block, as outlined below:

 1. For 1D thread blocks:
-	- only `threadIdx.x` is used, `threadIdx.x` values within a warp are consecutive and increasing.
+	- Only `threadIdx.x` is used, `threadIdx.x` values within a warp are consecutive and increasing.
 	- For a warp size of 32:
 		- warp 0: thread 0 ~ thread 31
 		- warp 1: thread 32 ~ thread 63